trustoverip/tswg-keri-specification/spec/spec.md

 ##### Backer add list

 The Backer Add, `ba` field value is a list of strings that each is the fully qualified AID of a Backer to be appended to the current Backer list.
 This allows Backer lists to be changed in an incremental fashion.
 A given AID MUST NOT appear more than once in any Backer Add list.
 The Backer Add, `ba` list appears in Rotation and Delegated Rotation events.
 Given such an event, the current backer list is updated by appending in order the AIDs from the Backer Add, `ba` list except for any AIDs that already appear in the current Backer list.
-The AIDs in the Backer Add, `ba` list MUST NOT be appended until all AIDs in the Backer Add, `ba` list have been removed.
+The AIDs in the Backer Add, `ba` list MUST NOT be appended until all AIDs in the Backer Remove, `br` list have been removed.

 ##### Configuration traits field